 The ability to generate traction is what separates real startups from “projects”.
 With the support of our mentors, students will get sales as soon as humanly possible.

 Targeted at the aspiring social impact female entrepreneur, HERlead participants attend a Leadership Forum which covers communications and leadership training over 4 days in New York City.
-High school students meet with influential ANN brands and ascena leaders, global female activists, and trailblazers in business, politics, entertainment and media.
-Throughout the week, students attend presentations on real-world challenges, and are tasked to work together to find solutions.
+High school students meet with influential brand leaders, global female activists, and trailblazers in business, politics, entertainment, and media.
+Throughout the week, students attend presentations on real-world challenges and are tasked to work together to find solutions.

-Following the Forum, each student returns to their communities and puts their training into action.
-They develop projects to address pressing societal issues that range from economic empowerment to the environment, public health, education, political and public leadership, and human rights.
+Following the Forum, each student returns to their community and puts their training into action.
+They develop projects to address pressing societal issues that range from economic empowerment to the environment, public health, education, political and public leadership, and human rights—proving the necessity of entrepreneur programs for high school students in today’s world.
 Participants can then apply for Project Grant funding to help bring their ideas to life.
 To date, HERlead has funded more than 246 social impact projects.

 Quarter Zero offers participants the opportunity to create a startup, activate an entrepreneurial mindset, and get support from peers and mentors.
 High school students who participate in a 50-day Catapult Incubator program are given the support to create and pitch a startup venture.
 Its program is based on 3 pillars of entrepreneurship: